endeavour/DellXps7390-2in1-Manjaro-Linux-Fixes/README.md

+# Kernel 5.4
+This branch is experimental.

+Known issues:
+Wifi stops working after resuming from suspend.

 # Dell XPS 7390 2-in-1 Manjaro Linux Fixes

 This repository allows you to build a custom kernel that fixes issues with the Dell XPS 7390 2-in-1 on Linux.